BBK-PiJ-2014-66/exercises/day15/README.md

 seems sensible.

 #7 Hierarchies of classes, hierarchies of exceptions
-[OwnException](src/e06ownexception/OwnException.java) follows instructions.
-When run get an exceptionC rather than exceptionA.
+[ExceptionHierachy](src/e07extendingexceptions/ExceptionHierachy.java) follows instructions.
+When run get an exceptionC rather than exceptionA. **Not sure what this is trying to get at post question to moodle!**